 - 5.14.1 The transport of materials, goods and personnel to and from a development during all project phases can have a variety of impacts on the surrounding transport infrastructure and potentially on connecting transport networks, for example through increased congestion.
-Impacts may include economic, social and environmental effects. - 5.14.2 Environmental impacts may result particularly from trips generated on roads which may increase noise and air pollution as well as greenhouse gas emissions. - 5.14.3 Disturbance caused by traffic and abnormal loads generated during the construction phase will depend on the scale and type of the proposal. - 5.14.4 The consideration and mitigation of transport impacts is an essential part of Government's wider policy objectives for sustainable development as set out in Section 2.6 of this NPS.
+Impacts may include economic, social and environmental effects. - 5.14.2 Environmental impacts may result particularly from trips generated on roads which may increase noise and air pollution as well as greenhouse gas emissions. - 5.14.3 Disturbance caused by traffic and abnormal loads generated during the construction phase will depend on the scale and type of the proposal. - 5.14.4 The consideration and mitigation of transport impacts is an essential part of government's wider policy objectives for sustainable development as set out in Section 2.5 of this NPS.

-5.14.5 If a project is likely to have significant transport implications, the applicant's ES (see Section 4.3) should include a transport appraisal.
-The DfT's Transport
+5.14.5 If a project is likely to have significant transport implications, the applicant's ES (see Section 4.3) should include a vision for transport and an assessment of potential transport impacts.

-Analysis Guidance (TAG)266 and Welsh Governments WelTAG267 provides guidance on modelling and assessing the impacts of transport schemes.

-- 5.14.6 National Highways and Highways Authorities are statutory consultees on NSIP applications including energy infrastructure where it is expected to affect the strategic road network and / or have an impact on the local road network.
-Applicants should consult with National Highways and Highways Authorities as appropriate on the assessment and mitigation to inform the application to be submitted. - 5.14.7 The applicant should prepare a travel plan including demand management and monitoring measures to mitigate transport impacts.
-The applicant should also provide details of proposed measures to improve access by active, public and shared transport to: - reduce the need for parking associated with the proposal - contribute to decarbonisation of the transport network - improve user travel options by offering genuine modal choice - 5.14.8 The assessment should also consider any possible disruption to services and infrastructure (such as road, rail and airports). - 5.14.9 If additional transport infrastructure is needed or proposed, it should always include good quality walking, wheeling and cycle routes, and associated facilities (changing/storage etc.) needed to enhance active transport provision. - 5.14.10 Applicants should discuss with network providers the possibility of co-funding by government for any third-party benefits.
-Guidance has been issued268 which explains the circumstances where this may be possible, although the government cannot guarantee in advance that funding will be available for any given uncommitted scheme at any specified time.
+- 5.14.6 The DfT's Transport Analysis Guidance (TAG) and Welsh Governments WeITAG provides guidance on modelling and assessing the impacts of transport schemes. - 5.14.7 National Highways and Highways Authorities are statutory consultees on NSIP applications including energy infrastructure where it is expected to affect the strategic road network and / or have an impact on the local road network.
+Applicants should consult with National Highways and Highways Authorities as appropriate on the assessment, including any reasonable future tested scenarios and mitigation to inform the application to be submitted. - 5.14.8 The applicant should prepare a travel plan adopting a vision-led approach to identify demand management and monitoring and fall-back measures that proactively mitigate transport impacts by providing details of proposed measures to improve access by active, public and shared transport to: - reduce the need for parking associated with the proposal; - contribute to decarbonisation of the transport network; and - improve user travel options by offering genuine modal choice. - 5.14.9 The assessment should also consider any possible disruption to services and infrastructure (such as road, rail and airports). - 5.14.10 If additional transport infrastructure is needed or proposed, it should always include good quality walking, wheeling and cycle routes, and associated facilities (changing/storage etc.) needed to enhance active transport provision. - 5.14.11 Applicants should discuss with network providers the possibility of cofunding by government for any third-party benefits.
+Guidance has been issued which explains the circumstances where this may be possible, although the government cannot guarantee in advance that funding will be available for any given uncommitted scheme at any specified time.